 Students planning to enter the teaching profession must combine academic with professional studies.
 Their work in the School of Education is designed to complement the instruction provided by other components of the University.

-The School of Education has administrative responsibility for elementary and secondary education, physical education, school specialist and services credentials, and graduate degree program concentrations.
+The School of Education has administrative responsibility for elementary and secondary education, physical education, school specialist and services credentials, graduate degree program concentrations, and the interdisciplinary Child Development program.